Making AI less dangerous: Using homeostasis-based goal structures

 The creator of both kinds of goals should consider the expertise, and also sensory, inference, and executive capabilities of the AI.
 In case anything goes wrong, the responsibility would be on the creator of goals.
 For a more detailed analysis of a possible implementation of such a goal structure, see the permissions/whitelist based safety framework described in another of my essays and described in more detailed manner in another proposal.

-Partial interruptibility (at least minimally).
+Partial corrigibility and interruptibility (at least minimally).

 Based on the above, the proposed alternative approach would be to have a goal system where the AI has some specific targets to achieve regarding some indicator.
 After reaching the targets it shuts down.